Find books, music, videos in the Grinnell College Libraries.

 Provides links to thousands of world newspapers.

-A fully searchable library of more than 350,000 works of English and American poetry, drama and prose, 315 full-text literature journals, and other key criticism and reference resources.
+Fully searchable library of more than 350,000 works of English and American poetry, drama, and prose, with nearly 400 full-text literature journals and other key criticism and reference resources.

-An annual publication of bibliographic essays that present a selective, comprehensive, and evaluative overview of a given year's scholarly writing in the fields of English and American literature.
-Library also has in print: Burling 3rd floor PE58 .E6
+Annual journal of bibliographic essays that present a selective, comprehensive, and evaluative overview of each year's scholarly writing in the fields of English and American literature.
+Print version is also available (PE58.E6).

 Provides the full text of biographies, bibliographies, and critical analyses for authors of every age, nation, and literary discipline.
 Includes the MLA Bibliography which provides some links to full-text sources.